inlab-geo/espresso/docs/source/user_guide/installation.rst

   The :code:`-e` flag ensures that the module is installed in editable mode; you can omit this if you do not intend to make any changes.

-If all has gone well, you should now be able to successfully :code:`import cofi_espresso` within your Python interpreter or script.
+If all has gone well, you should now be able to successfully :code:`import espresso` within your Python interpreter or script.